NSDC, U.S. Navy Conduct Third At-Sea Demonstration to Advance Space Domain Awareness

-From left, U.S. Space Force Master Sgt.
-Jeffrey Whitney, National Space Defense Center operations flight chief, U.S. Space Force Maj.
-Christopher Jackson, NSDC current operations division chief , U.S. Space Force Lt.
-Col. Daniel Coleman, NSDC director of operations, and U.S. Navy Lt.
-Tavis McDonald, NSDC deputy operations chief, pose for a photo on board the USS Pinckney while at sea on board the USS Pinckney, April 6, 2025.
-The NSDC, in close coordination with the U.S. Navy, successfully completed its third At-Sea Demonstration (ASD-3), further advancing joint capabilities in space domain awareness and ballistic missile defense.
-(Courtesy photo)
+USS Pinckney – The National Space Defense Center, in close coordination with the U.S. Navy, successfully completed its third At-Sea Demonstration (ASD-3), April 6-9, 2025, with the USS Pinckney, further advancing joint capabilities in space domain awareness and ballistic missile defense.

+The multi-day exercise featured a U.S. Navy Aegis Destroyer demonstrating its Ballistic Missile Defense (BMD) and Space Domain Awareness capabilities by detecting, tracking, and reporting one or more space-based objects using data provided by the space domain enterprise.

+For the first time during such an exercise, the NSDC was in direct communication with the ship for the demonstration, showcasing a new level of integration between space and naval operations.

 |Date Taken: